Skip to content

 Repository

 Scans always run against a specific snapshot.
-This means you can run multiple scans against the same snapshot, and the results are always tied to a known state of the code.
+This means you can run multiple scans against the same snapshot, and results are always tied to a known state of the code.

 queued → claimed → running → completed